J-Ramalho/industRial/docs/4_msa.md

 ### Custom functions

-The original report generated by the `ss.rr`function is produced as a single plot and there is no option in the function to suppress it when we just want to look at the data output.
-The individual plots presented in this unit have been obtained by modifying directly the package source code.
-We're briefly describing here the steps to do it.
+The original report generated by the `ss.rr`function has the inconvenient of being generated as a single plot.
+Another inconvenient is that there is no option in the function to suppress it in case we just want to look at the data output.
+To present the individual plots presented in this unit the original function code has had to be modified.
+This possibility to reuse and modify the code from other authors is one of the great benefits of R. This is possible because are is distributed under a license from the Free Software Foundation.
+Licenses are long are difficult to read but by simply typing ` RShowDoc("GPL-3")` we can already read in the first few lines *you can change the software or use pieces of it in new free programs*.
+The `{SixSigma}` package itself is also under the same license:

-First lets notice that R is fully open system and end users have the freedom to run, study, share, and modify the software.
-We can confirm this by looking at the `{SixSigma}` package license:

 ```r